 The NPCR was agreed to and signed by COAG on Friday, 13 March 2020.
 The NPCR was subsequently amended and agreed to in April 2020 to include a provision for private hospital financial viability payment.
-A third update to the NPCR was made in April 2021 to support the COVID-19 vaccine rollout.
+A third update to the NPCR was made in February 2021 to support the COVID-19 vaccine rollout.
+The NPCR was further amended to assist residential aged care providers prevent, prepare for and respond to outbreaks of COVID-19 under Schedule D.